 This botanical ingredient isn’t one that gets much attention in popular health media, but there’s some fascinating research on its weight loss effects.

-A study published in the Food Science and Nutrition journal found that 2400 mg of white kidney bean extract taken daily for 35 days caused a 2.24 kilogram (kg) reduction in weight in human subjects, which is equivalent to 4.94 pounds (lb).
+A study published in the Food Science and Nutrition journal found that 2400 mg of white kidney bean extract taken daily for 35 days caused weight loss of 4.94 pounds.
 This is quite significant considering there were no other differences between the group taking white kidney bean extract and the group taking placebo.

 White kidney bean extract seems safe to use for short periods of time, with the National Institutes of Health (NIH) stating that few safety concerns are reported in use up to 12 weeks.